Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

 **Create definition**

-The *Create definition* view includes the *Settings* tab which contains the fields and function needed to define a basic definition, see [Settings](#settings-tab).
+The *Create definition* view includes the *Settings* tab which contains the fields and functions needed to define a basic definition, see [Settings](#settings-tab).

 - *Label*
    Enter the name of the exporter definition.